native-land-digital/next-nld/README.md

 The repo has a `compose.yml` file that will create and install a PostgreSQL database with PostGIS installed on your Docker.
 The references to this are already in the `.env` file.
 However, if you'd prefer to set this up with your own `psql` instance, just replace the `DATABASE_URL` in the `.env` to get things working.
 Otherwise, start docker and run `docker compose build` and `docker compose up` to get connected.

 You will need to run the Prisma migrations and the seed files in order to get a fully working local site.
-You will need to ask a member of the Native Land team for the `nld-export.json` seed file.
-Once you have this, place it in `prisma/seed/nld-export.json`.
-Then run `npx prisma migrate` and `npx prisma db seed`.
-The seed file is in the `prisma/seed` folder if you need to make any changes to it.
+Run `npx prisma migrate deploy` and `npx prisma db seed`.
+The seed files are in AWS, with one for production and one that is substantial enough for most testing.

 It will also create a default user with full admin permissions.
 Login with `test@native-land.ca` and password `test`.